NORWEB: Post privatisation

 The assets of the board passed to Norweb plc in July 1990, which was privatised in a stock market flotation later in the same year.

 Norweb was acquired by North West Water in October 1995 for £1.83 billion.
 The combined water and electricity companies became United Utilities (UU).
 The customer base for the electricity supply arm was subsequently sold off in March 2000 to TXU Corporation, as Norweb Energi.
 TXU was itself acquired by Powergen in October 2002.
+Powergen was a subsidiary of E.ON at this point (having been acquired earlier in 2002), and was subsequently rebranded to E.ON UK in 2007.

 The value electrical retailing arm Norweb Retail was sold to the Kingfisher Group in November 1996 for £51 million; seeing the closure of the Bolton head office, the CAS distribution centre in Worsley, the flagship Coventry 285, 57 high street stores and half of its out of town superstores.
 Remaining stores were rebranded under the name Comet.

 UU retained the remainder of the company, including the distribution network in the northwest of England, as Norweb Distribution.
 In November 2001, Norweb was renamed United Utilities Electricity.

 The company was the licensed distribution network operator for the North West England, until its sale in December 2007 to North West Electricity Networks, a joint venture between Colonial First State and JPMorgan Chase.
 Electricity North West became the licensed distribution network operator for the North West of England, as a consequence of the sale.